DSAV-Dodeka/backend/README.md

 Use `./down.sh` to turn Redis off.
 Do this *before* shutting down the PostgreSQL database.

+##### Configuration and import structure

+* The first loaded module is loaded is `define/define.py`.
+It should be fully independent of any other modules.
+It determines the so-called "compiled configuration", i.e. app-specific configuration.
+Every application should have this same configuration, no matter the deploy environment.
+However, it might still change easily and there are good reasons to not define it in the code.
+It could also vary between "local development" and "production".
+By default, it loads the `envconfig.toml` in the resources file.
+This file is populated with values meant for local development and environment-less testing (i.e. without the database).
+However, if no runtime-flag indicating it is an "envless" environment is set during app startup, a failure will occur.
+* Variables that are more "runtime" are loaded in by `env.py`.
+Using `APISERVER_CONFIG` the path of the config file can be set.
+By default it is the incomplete `env.toml`.
+For a development environment, this variable should be set, with `APISERVER_ENV="envless"` included.

 ##### Development
 * If you want to run it locally, [install Poetry](https://python-poetry.org/docs/master/).
 This can be complicated as it is still a somewhat fragile tool, but it is really easy to make good virtual environments with.
 * Then, set up your IDE with a Python 3.9 Poetry virtual environment.
 This step can also be complicated.
 The best way is to simply run `poetry update` in the /server directory.
 It will give you a path towards the virtualenv it created, which will contain a python executable in the /bin folder.
 If you point your IDE to that executable as the project interpreter, everything should work.